vsbuidev/react-native-todo-list/README.md

 ## Introduction

-Welcome to the React Native Minimal To-do List app!
 This mobile application allows you to manage your tasks on-the-go with ease.
-Whether you're organizing your daily to-do's or planning your next big project, this app has you covered.
+Whether you're organizing your daily to-do's or planning your next big project, this app has you covered you all.

+## Technologies Used

+- React Native: A JavaScript framework for building native mobile applications.
+- Expo: A platform for building and deploying React Native apps quickly.
+- JavaScript (ES6+): The primary programming language used in the project.
+- npm: The Node Package Manager for managing dependencies and running scripts.

 ## Features